robotframework/robotframework-RFCP-syllabus/basics.md

 ### BuiltIn Libraries

-The `Builtin` library is Robot Framework's standard library, offering a set of generic keywords.
+The `BuiltIn` library is Robot Framework's standard library, offering a set of generic keywords.
 It is automatically imported and consistently accessible.
 [[BuiltIn Library]]

 ### Standard libraries